qgrid/qgrid.github.io/source/api/command.md

 group: API
 order: 44
 ---
 Use this class to implement command pattern in the qgrid.
-The most of interactions in the qgrid are utilized by this pattern.
+The most of interactions in the q-grid are utilized by this pattern.

 {% docTable "source/api/command.json" %}

-### Create a command using qgrid facade.
+### Create a command using q-grid facade.

 ```javascript
 	const addRowCommand = new qgrid.Command({